drei3000/planetify/README.md

-# Spotiplanets - Music Universe Visualization
+# Planetify - Music Universe Visualization

 A web application that visualizes your Spotify listening history as planets in a universe, sized by Last.fm scrobble counts.